Cross-Ray Neural Radiance Fields for Novel-view Synthesis from Unconstrained Image Collections: Experiments

 \textbf{Inference time on multiple images.} When dealing with multiple images of various appearances with fixed camera position, the inference efficiency of our \sexyname~exceeds Ha-NeRF significantly (\ie~$2.12$ seconds vs $24.09$ seconds in Tab.~\ref{tab:inferencetime}).
 The reason is that our \sexyname~generates cross-ray features $\mathcal{F}^{\mathrm{cr}}$ only once by using a NeRF backbone and synthesizes various appearances by fusing $\mathcal{F}^{\mathrm{cr}}$ and appearance embedding of each image.
 In contrast, Ha-NeRF requires the use of its NeRF backbone for each estimation.
 For efficiency, we modify Ha-NeRF by saving its interim results.
 However, since the interim results of Ha-NeRF occupy a large amount of GPU memory beyond the capacity of the single TITAN Xp GPU, moving the results to the host memory requires additional I/O time.

-\textbf{Transient objects handling.} We observe that simply estimating accurate visibility maps on common objects harms reconstruction performance.
-Specifically, we use a pre-trained DeepLabV3 and a pre-trained Mask R-CNN that produce promising segmentation results for common objects such as tourists and cars~(we carefully choose the categories for estimation to avoid masking out static objects).
+\textbf{Transient objects handling.} We observe that simply masking common objects harms reconstruction performance.
+Specifically, we use a pre-trained DeepLabV3 and a pre-trained Mask R-CNN that produce promising segmentation results for common objects such as pedestrians and cars~(we carefully choose the categories for estimation to avoid masking out static objects).
 However, performance degrades when combining \sexyname-A with these two networks (see Tab.~\ref{tab:mask}).
 Considering that the transient handler of \sexyname~is trained without the supervision of ground truth visibility maps, our estimated visibility maps are inevitably less accurate than the pre-trained network on the common objects (see the appendix for more details).
 We assume the definition of transient objects is still an open question and we leave it to our future work.